darfattt/scouting-hub/docs/NEW_README.md

 ## 📚 Documentation

-Detailed documentation is available in the `docs/` directory:
+Detailed documentation is available in the `docs/` directory covering setup, features, and troubleshooting.
-- **Setup**: Installation and data format guides
-- **Features**: Comprehensive feature overview
-- **Troubleshooting**: Common issues and solutions

-## 🔧 Development

-### Project Structure Benefits
-- **Modular Design**: Separated concerns with clear module boundaries
-- **Easy Testing**: Comprehensive test suite with pytest
-- **Documentation**: Well-documented codebase and features
-- **Scalability**: Organized structure supports future enhancements

-### Contributing
-1. Follow the existing code structure
-2. Add tests for new features
-3. Update documentation as needed
-4. Use the established import patterns